andreafabrizi/DNSProxy/README.md

-_DNSProxy is not an alternative to other caching services_. **DoH webservices** do allow the creation of a new layer of distributed cache, secured by means of standardised HTTP protocol.
+_DNSProxy is not an alternative to other caching services_. **DoH webservices** do allow the creation of a new layer of distributed cache, secured by means of standardised SSL and HTTP protocol.

 DNSProxy represents an _alternative transport method of old-style DNS_.
-As I often stated, DNSProxy was conceived as a way to help overcome censorship and trackability via DNS.
-As you might question -YES- **DNS-over-HTTPS** may leave traces, maybe not anymore on UDP level but eventually on intermediate HTTP(S) webservers' logs, for example on am untrusted DoH server.
+As I often stated, this proxy was conceived as a way to help overcome censorship and avoid trackability via DNS.
+As you might question -YES- **DNS-over-HTTPS** may leave traces: those may not anymore be found on UDP level but eventually on intermediate HTTP(S) webservers' logs, if using an "untrusted" DoH resolver.

-I never meant to state that DNSProxy is faster or better than other DNS servers but it is definitely original on its own.
-A buggy piece of threaded code which I created to help people _transporting_ and _sharing_ DNS data in a fancy way.
+I never meant to state that DNSProxy is faster or better than other DNS servers but it represents and original piece of code on its own.
+A buggy threaded code which I created to help people _transport_ and _share_ DNS data in a fancy way.

 ### Issues when launching an instance of dnsp or dnsp-h2
 You may have to stop other running daemons bound to 127.0.0.1:53, as: